greggman/jsgist/README.md

   this is relatively easy.

+- [ ] add export to jsfiddle/codepen/codesandbox etc..

+- [ ] allow deleting gists

+  as it is you go to github to delete gists.

 - [ ] allow more files.

   The UI already kind of does this but we have to re-write references to blobs